 Generally, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker (1) has not received voting instructions from the beneficial owner and (2) lacks discretionary voting power to vote those shares.
 A broker is entitled to vote shares held for a beneficial owner on routine matters, such as the approval of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of Directors.
+On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of Directors, the proposal on our named executive officer compensation or the proposal on the frequency of the stockholder advisory vote on our named executive officer compensation.
 Broker non-votes count for purposes of determining whether a quorum is present.